Omnium-Scientia/.github/profile/README.md

 Actually, the available courses are: see [OVERVIEW.md](../doc/OVERVIEW.md).

+### Courses release

+Since the courses of this project are meant to be evolving, adding more knowledge and clarity, we want to make release that follows the beginning of academic years.

+Our target is to make two releases each year :
+- one around January
+- one around June/July

+This is because some countries (Franc, USA, ...) begin their academic year in August/September, and some others (Japan, Brasil, ...) begin in February/March.

+Other releases could append as we finish a massive improvement (new semester of lecture, ...).

 ### Contributors

 To see who are the people that have contributed to one of our courses: see [CONTRIBUTORS.md](../doc/CONTRIBUTORS.md).